ruclty/Daisy/README.md

 pip3 install -r requirements.txt
 ```
 ## Datasets
+We provide four datasets, which can be found in the `dataset` folder.

 ## Parameters
  You need write a .json file as the input parameters of code.
 The format of parameter file should be :